jhanvizala230/Rovernet-chatbot/README.md

 # RoverNet Chatbot - AI-Powered Object Detection Assistant 🤖🔍

 This project combines **Detectron2** for computer vision and **Ollama** (LLM) for natural language interactions to create an intelligent rover assistant capable of:
-- Real-time object detection
+- Image-based object and its instance detection
 - Visual question answering
 - Scene understanding

 ## Prerequisites

-### Hardware Requirements
+### Hardware Used
 - NVIDIA GPU (with CUDA 12.8 support)
-- Webcam (for live detection) or image dataset
+- image dataset

 ### Software Requirements
 - Windows 10/11 (64-bit)